soapbox-pub/rebased/docs/API/chats.md

 ```

 The recipient of messages that are sent to this chat is given by their AP ID.
-The usual pagination options are implemented.
+No pagination is implemented for now.

 ### Getting the messages for a Chat